shashwat5/sample-app/README.md

 ## Latest and greatest

 This application show cases how you can write modularized code in your client side javascript.
-* The usage of `webpack` let's us make use `require js` in the client side code and modularize the contents of an otherwise mamoth javascript file into manageable modules
+* The usage of `webpack` lets us make use of `require js` in the client side code and modularize the contents of an otherwise mamoth javascript file into manageable modules
 * The usage of `babel-loader` in conjunction to webpack allows us to work with latest javascript version in the client side code
 * The project uses `less` css preprocessor to modularize your css and enable on demand css inclusions
 * I have not used any specific client framework to showcase this design can be achieved using any client side javascript framework